- Data Science

 Teaching Statement and Philosophy

 I enjoy teaching opportunities and presenting opportunities.
-It is fulfilling to see the light bulb turn on, comprehension extended, and application of content.
-My teaching interests are Computational Social Science, Data Science, Machine Learning, Public Administration, Public Policy, and Research Methods.
-I want to teach Undergraduate, Master, and Ph.D./Doctoral students in the Public Administration domain and the Public Policy domain.
-I want to train Undergraduate, Master, and Ph.D./Doctoral students to become researchers and to employ computational methods such as Data Science and Machine Learning as part of research methods which lends itself to Computational Social Science.
-Computational Social Science is employing computational methods such as Data Science and Machine Learning to inform and solve complex, tame, and wicked problems in Social Science.
+It is fulfilling to see the light bulb turn on, comprehension extended, and the application of content.
+My teaching interests are Data Science, E-Government, Machine Learning, Public Administration, Public Policy, Research Methods, Science and Technology, Science Policy, and Social Media Research.
+I want to teach Undergraduate, Master, and Ph.D./Doctoral students in the areas of my teaching interests.
+I want to train Undergraduate, Master, and Ph.D./Doctoral students to become researchers and to employ computational methods such as Data Science and Machine Learning in RStudio as part of research methods.
+Employing computational methods such as Data Science and Machine Learning can inform and lend itself to solving complex, tame, and wicked problems.

 Public Administration Domain

 Public Policy Domain

 Adjunct Faculty, Master of Public Administration (MPA) Program, Department of Political Science, (May 2021-August 2021)

 - Served as an Adjunct Faculty in the Master of Public Administration (MPA) Program in the Department of Political Science in the School of Humanities and Social Sciences at the College of Charleston.

 - Credentialed and taught PUBA 601 Section 01 Research Methods for Public Administration course in the 2021 Summer II Express Session.
 Course dates were July 13, 2021-August 11, 2021.

 - Planned PUBA 601 course to include course description, course outcomes, course objectives, syllabus development, textbook selection, module development, weekly class activities, discussion and assignment development, assessment development, class meeting days and times, grading construct, etc.